SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/security.md

 * **Administer Security Hotspots**: Change the status of a Security Hotspot.
 * **Administer**: Access project settings and perform administration tasks (users also need "Browse" permission).
   By default, a user with this **Administer** permission can manage both configuration and permissions for the current project.
 To only allow project administrators to update the project configuration, go to **[Administration > Configuration > General Settings > Security](/#sonarqube-admin#/admin/settings?category=security)** and disable the **Enable permission management for project administrators** property.
 * **Execute Analysis**: Access to all settings required to perform analysis and the ability to push analysis results to the SonarQube server.
-This includes private project settings and secured settings like passwords
+This includes private project settings but excludes secured settings like passwords.

 Private projects have two additional permissions:
 * **Browse**: Access a project; browse its measures, issues, and Security Hotspots; perform some issue edits (confirm/resolve/reopen, assignment, comment); comment on or change the user assigned to a Security Hotspot.